 Featured

-There is no easy one-size-fits-all answer to this question – which means you may not go into therapy knowing exactly how long it will take you to feel better.
+There is no easy one-size-fits-all answer to this question — which means you may not go into therapy knowing exactly how long it will take you to feel better.
 But that’s not necessarily a bad thing.
-You should want a treatment plan to be personalized just for you, which means your therapy experience won’t be identical to other people’s.
+The best treatment plan is one that’s personalized to you, which means your therapy experience won’t be the same as anyone else’s.

-However, after the first one or two sessions, your therapist will likely be able to come to a diagnosis and determine approximately how long they think your treatment may need to be, says John’Neiska Marshall, a licensed professional counselor with Grow Therapy.
-Still, this isn’t set in stone.
-As time progresses, you and your therapist might decide you need more or fewer sessions than initially decided.
+John’Neiska Marshall, a licensed professional counselor with Grow Therapy says that after the first couple of sessions, your therapist should be able to come to a diagnosis and determine approximately how long you might need to be in therapy.
+However, this isn’t set in stone; you and your therapist might decide you need more or fewer sessions than initially decided.

 People change, and mental health tends to ebb and flow.
 Marshall says a solid six weeks (typically six sessions) is a reasonable amount of time to truly identify patterns, including the intensity, frequency, and severity of symptoms.
 This helps determine if more intensive and longer-term therapy is needed.

 When you first start therapy, sessions will typically occur once a week, says Tommy Saathoff, a licensed professional counselor with Grow Therapy.
-After a while, if both you and your therapist agree, you may space out sessions a bit more.
-Depending on the therapist, a typical session may range from 45 minutes to an hour.
+Sometimes, therapists and their clients will agree to see each other less frequently, such as every other week.
+Most sessions last between 45 to 60 minutes.

 “The majority of clients I work with individually meet once a week for an average of two to three months,” Saathoff says. “[Then] I will discuss with the client how they believe they are progressing and ask them if they would be comfortable going to every other week.
 This decision is up to the client.”
 From there, you could decide to space sessions out even further, or move back to weekly sessions if necessary.